tuva-health/docs/docs/introduction.md

 # 👋 Welcome

 Welcome to the Tuva Project!
-We started Tuva to accelerate the creation of population-scale research, analytics, and A.I. from healthcare data (i.e. claims, medical records, and other clinical data).
+The goal of the Tuva Project is to accelerate population-scale healthcare research, analytics, and A.I. by lowering the barrier to the tools and knowledge needed to work with healthcare data.

 ![Tuva Project Overview](/img/Tuva_Project_Overview4.jpg)

-So what's standing in our way?
-Well, as an industry we:

-1. Spend most of our time re-inventing and re-building the healthcare analytics stack (see diagram above)
-2. Spend any remaining time doing research and analysis
-3. Spend zero time doing systematic data quality analysis

-The end-result is that we can't trust the few insights we generate.

-We're open-sourcing the healthcare analytics stack to stop the cycle of re-inventing and re-building.
-These docs describe the Tuva Project, how it's designed, how it works, and how to use it.
+Doing population-scale healthcare research, analytics, and A.I. requires the tools shown in the diagram above.
+Most healthcare data teams spend the majority of their time re-inventing and re-building these tools.
+By open-sourcing these tools, we aim to:

+1. Enable healthcare data teams to re-allocate their time and resources away from re-inventing these tools and instead focus on solving more complex problems
+2. Build the best set of tools possible by crowdsourcing improvements from across the industry

+These docs describe the tools we've built, how to use them, and the use cases they support.

-We offer support for organizations that need help implementing / operating Tuva on their data.
-[Contact us](https://tuvahealth.com/contact/) to learn more about these offerings.
+For organizations that need assistance transforming their data or doing analytics with Tuva, we offer services and support.
+[Contact us](https://tuvahealth.com/contact/) to learn more about how we can help your organization.